Pay us our salaries, Abia Poly lecturers beg Ikpeazu - Vanguard News Nigeria

 By Eric Ugbor

-ABA: CHAIRMAN Senior Staff Association of Nigerian Polytechnics (SSANIP), Mr Chucks Nwachukwu has begged Abia state government to pay their salaries and not politicize it because they and their families were hungry.
+ABA—CHAIRMAN, Senior Staff Association of Nigerian Polytechnics, SSANIP, Mr Chucks Nwachukwu has begged the Abia State Government to pay their salaries and not politicize it because they and their families are hungry.

-Nwachukwu addressing newsmen Monday in Aba said that the state government was insensitive to the plight of the polytechnic workers.
+Nwachukwu, who disclosed this to newsmen yesterday in Aba said the state government was insensitive to the plight of the polytechnic workers.

-He said “That is their statement.
+He said: “That is their statement.
 It is unfortunate.
 They should pay staff their salaries.
-From January to December 2018 they have not paid anybody in this school a single salary.They are just struggling now to pay just one month which is for January 2018.
+From January to December 2018, they have not paid anybody in this school a single salary.They are just struggling now to pay just one month which is for January 2018.
 They should pay us our salaries.
 If they pay us our salaries, we will be okay.
-They should not politicize it”
+They should not politicise it.

 “We are not politicians and cannot leave our work to go into politics.
 Our work is different from politicking.
-That is what we are telling them”, he said.
+That is what we are telling them.”

-Abia state government in a media release signed by Commissioner for Information, Chief John Okeiyi-Kalu on Monday said the institution was being shut down because of “planned protests by opposition parties” who want to use its “lecturers to breach public peace”.
+Also yesterday, Abia State Government in a media release signed by Commissioner for Information, Chief John Okeiyi-Kalu, said the institution was being shut down because of “planned protests by opposition parties” who want to use its “lecturers to breach public peace.”

 He said that the planned activity was illegal as the management of the institution had officially closed it down for the 2018 Christmas break.